prateekpur/react-calculator/README.md

 - Addition, subtraction, multiplication, and division operations.

-### Operations Not Allowed

-- If the result has been calculated, it can only be edited by using operators.
-The result cannot be directly edited by adding numbers or using the backspace.

 ### Getting Started

 To get a local copy up and running, follow these steps: